biosustain/co/docs/index.rst

 Road map
 ========

-Current plans for future releases include a *version tracking* system of some sort that allows a mutated component to be updated with a more accurate sequence while maintaining the relationship to the component's child component.
-Most likely, versions will be hashes of the mutations that make up a component.
+- Future releases may include a *version tracking* system to track and propagate updated mutations due to e.g. better re-sequencing.
+Versioned components will maintain the relationship to the component's child component.
+Most likely, versions will be hashes of sequences and their mutations.

-An improved `non-strict` mode with better tolerance for overlapping mutations is also being considered.
+- An improved `non-strict` mode with better tolerance for overlapping mutations is planned.
+- As this is a very early release of COLIB, there is a long list of general improvements---they will be developed on demand.

 Indices and tables
 ==================